SQL Server

 Here’s the code.
 The reference table here is good from early 2000 until well past 2050, and you can easily extend it or adapt it to other business rules.
 A larger permanent table of times shouldn’t affect performance, because the function only performs (two) index seek lookups on the table.

-If you cut and paste this for your own use, watch out for “smart quotes” or other Wordpress/Live Writer formatting quirks.
+If you cut and paste this for your own use, watch out for “smart quotes” or other WordPress/Live Writer formatting quirks.

 create table Minute_Count(